darktable-org/dtdocs/content/darkroom/organization/module-groups.md

 : Modules relating to color grading and color saturation.

 ![module-group-correct-icon](./manage-module-layouts/module-group-correct-icon.png#icon) corrective modules
-: Modules relating to correcting problems relating to lens distortions, sensor noise, sharpening, retouching, etc..
+: Modules relating to correcting problems relating to lens distortions, sensor noise, sharpening, retouching, etc.

-![module-group-effects-icon](./manage-module-layouts/module-group-effects-icon.png#icon) (special) effects modules : Includes special effects such as watermarks, framing, vignetting, etc..
+![module-group-effects-icon](./manage-module-layouts/module-group-effects-icon.png#icon) (special) effects modules : "Special effect" modules such as watermark, framing, vignetting, etc.

 # _workflow: beginner_

 This preset provides a minimal set of modules targeted as a starting point for beginners.
-It is suggested that beginners start by copying this minimal preset, and add to it as they gain experience with additional modules.
+It is suggested that beginners start by copying this minimal preset, and add to it as they gain experience with other modules.

 ![module-group-basic-icon](./manage-module-layouts/module-group-basic-icon.png#icon) base modules
 : A basic set of modules to adjust the cropping/orientation, adjust the exposure, and apply a basic tone mapping via base curve or basic adjustments.